-- Cardiac Rehabilitation Medical evaluation, training, supervised exercise, and psychosocial support to care for you after a cardiac event (heart problem).
-Benefits do not include home programs, on-going conditioning, or maintenance care. - Chemotherapy Treatment of an illness by chemical or biological antineoplastic agents.
+• Cardiac Rehabilitation - Medical evaluation, training, supervised exercise, and psychosocial support to care for you after a cardiac event (heart problem).
+Benefits do not include home programs, on-going conditioning, or maintenance care.

+- Chemotherapy Treatment of an illness by chemical or biological antineoplastic agents.
 See the section "Prescription Drugs Administered by a Medical Provider" for more details. - Dialysis Services for acute renal failure and chronic (end-stage) renal disease, including hemodialysis, home intermittent peritoneal dialysis (IPD), home continuous cycling peritoneal dialysis (CCPD), and home continuous ambulatory peritoneal dialysis (CAPD).
 Covered Services include dialysis treatments in an outpatient dialysis Facility.
 Covered Services also include home dialysis and training for you and the person who will help you with home selfdialysis. - Infusion Therapy- Nursing, durable medical equipment and Prescription Drug services that are delivered and administered to you through an I.V. in your home.
 Also includes: Total Parenteral Nutrition (TPN), enteral nutrition therapy, antibiotic therapy, pain care and chemotherapy.
 May include injections (intra-muscular, subcutaneous, continuous subcutaneous).
-See the section "Prescription Drugs Administered by a Medical Provider" for more details. - Pulmonary Rehabilitation Includes outpatient short-term respiratory care to restore your health after an illness or injury. - Radiation Therapy Treatment of an illness by x-ray, radium, or radioactive isotopes.
+See the section "Prescription Drugs Administered by a Medical Provider" for more details. - Pulmonary Rehabilitation Includes outpatient short-term respiratory care to restore your health after an illness or injury. - Cognitive rehabilitation therapy Only when Medically Necessary following a posttraumatic brain injury or cerebral vascular accident - Radiation Therapy Treatment of an illness by x-ray, radium, or radioactive isotopes.
 Covered Services include treatment (teletherapy, brachytherapy and intraoperative radiation, photon or high energy particle sources), materials and supplies needed, and treatment planning. - Respiratory Therapy Includes the use of dry or moist gases in the lungs, nonpressurized inhalation treatment; intermittent positive pressure breathing treatment, air or oxygen, with or without nebulized medication, continuous positive pressure ventilation (CPAP); continuous negative pressure ventilation (CNP); chest percussion; therapeutic use of medical gases or Prescription Drugs in the form of aerosols, and equipment such as resuscitators, oxygen tents, and incentive spirometers; broncho-pulmonary drainage and breathing exercises.